Skip to Main Content

 Office Number 308

-Keeshea Turner Roberts is an Assistant Professor of Law at Delaware Law School.
-Professor Turner Roberts teaches Family Law, Civil Procedure and Poverty Law.
-Professor Turner Roberts received a B.A. in History from Hollins University (formerly Hollins College) in 1996.
-Prior to law school, she worked as a family/child caseworker and court advocate at the YWCA-Domestic Violence Prevention Program (DVPP) in Lynchburg, Virginia.
-DVPP’s mission is to provide support to survivors of domestic violence and work towards the reduction of family violence.
-She received her J.D. and a Certificate in Public Policy from the Catholic University of America, Columbus School of Law in 2002.
+Keeshea Turner Roberts is an Assistant Professor of Law at Delaware Law School, where she teaches Family Law, Family Law Skills, Civil Procedure, and Poverty Law.
+She received her B.A. in History from Hollins University and her J.D., with a Certificate in Public Policy, from the Catholic University of America, Columbus School of Law.

 Professor Turner Roberts is admitted to practice in the District of Columbia.